firejoust/rta_booking_information_discord/README.md

 cp settings_sample.json settings.json
 ```

-Change the username, password, if you already have a booking and the specific
+Firstly, acquire a discord bot token from https://discord.com/developers.
+Change the license details & family name. if you already have a booking, set the flag to true.
-centres you are looking for.
 If you leave the centres `null` all centres will be
 searched.
+Wait timer is how long the script will wait for the site to load.
+Refresh timer is how often (after scraping timeslots) that the script should restart.

 Run the script (for bash based systems e.g. mac/linux/WSL)
 ```